-Gerasimos Tsourapas is a Senior Lecturer in International Relations at the University of Glasgow.
+Gerasimos Tsourapas is Professor of International Relations at the University of Glasgow.
 He currently leads a European Research Council Starting Grant project (2022–27), MOBSANCT, on migration diplomacy across Europe, the Middle East, South and South-East Asia.

 He is the author of The Politics of Migration in Modern Egypt – Strategies for Regime Survival in Autocracies (Cambridge University Press, 2018) and Migration Diplomacy in the Middle East and North Africa – Power, Mobility, and the State (Manchester University Press, 2021).
 His work has appeared in International Studies Quarterly, European Journal of International Relations, International Migration Review, International Political Science Review, Journal of Ethnic and Migration Studies, and other leading journals.